benvillalobos/msbuildism/the-packaging-project/README.md

 #### _"A **separate** project that wrangles together multiple build outputs into a single NuGet package"_

+A separate project solves a few problems.
+It cleans up other projects by separating "packing logic" from general "build logic."
+It can also help solve build ordering issues for projects that need multi-targeted outputs or multi-platform outputs, among other things.

 ## Table of Contents
 0. [Why is a packaging project useful?](#why-is-a-packaging-project-useful)